-All subjects who are randomized regardless of treatment adherence or availability of follow up data will be included in the Intention to Treat (ITT) Analysis Set.
-All analyses of the ITT Analysis Set will be based on each subject's randomized assigned treatment.
+All subjects in double-blind treatment group who are randomized regardless of treatment adherence or availability of follow up data, or all subjects in the high glycemic group who enrolled into the study will be included in the Intention to Treat (ITT) Analysis Set.
+All analyses of the ITT analysis set will be based on each subject's randomized assigned treatment.
 The ITT analysis set will serve as the primary set for the efficacy analyses.